MohimenulRafi/DiffImp/Supplementary/dataset_information.md

   <tr><td>pH</td><td>Continuous</td></tr>
 </table>

-**Table 2: List of variables used for training and testing the models**
+**Table 2: List of variables used for training and testing the models.**

 <br />